fmichonneau/2016-06-15-UFII-fellowship/application.md

 research is interdisciplinary and integrates biodiversity informatics, evolutionary biology, ecology, and statistics.

-Specifically, over the course of this project, I will work on three goals:
+Over the course of this project, I will work on three goals:

 - **Goal 1:** develop a web-based tool to manage the heterogeneous but linked data generated in biodiversity surveys.